Is “give it time” really the solution to the puppy blues?

 When you should give it time

-If your distress is mostly about the physical exhaustion, the loss of freedom, and the disruption to your life.
+• If your distress is mostly about the physical exhaustion, temporary loss of freedom, and the disruption to your life.

 In that case, you’re probably on the right track.
 Nice work!
 This is the kind of situation where giving it time actually helps.